SSWConsulting/SSW.People.Profiles/README.md

 > Hint: you can use https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet if you are not familiar with Markdown

+> Important: Do not modify your name, it needs to match your name in CRM

 ## How to add images

 1. Navigate to your profile folder